Gematsam-X/InteractivePerTab/README.md

 ## License

 This project is available under the MIT license with an original-author-attribution required.
-The original author is Gionatan Venturi - Gematsam X.
+The original author is *Gionatan Venturi - Gematsam X*.
 See the [LICENSE](LICENSE) for further details.